zkrkw/rom-rb.org/source/doc-pages/tutorials/rails/the-end.md

 relations didn't cut it.
 We [set up a task mapper](/tutorials/rails/task-mapper) and a `Task` object to give us richer domain objects in our application.

-All of that would be greate if we needed a read-only application.
+All of that would be great if we needed a read-only application.
 [Managing tasks](/tutorials/rails/managing-tasks) was next for us and there we learned about ROM [commands](/introduction/commands) and ROM command/query separation.